 His early years in Northumberland were troubled.
 Until he was six years old he was ‘tongue-tied’, a condition now known as ankyloglossia, which made talking very difficult.
 He became a loner and often got up in the middle of the night to walk among the lead-mines of Hexhamshire.
 His sister was a close companion in childhood but when Martin witnessed her ‘murder’ (she was thrown down a stone stair-case by a neighbour) he entered into a downward spiral.

 He became disenchanted with his hometown and the tannery industry to which he was apprenticed.
 He spent some time as a shepherd on Hadrian’s Wall but went to London in 1804 whereupon he was ‘press-ganged’ into the Navy.
-He served as a look-out and had numerous accidents including being lost overboard.
-On returning to England he adopted an austere Methodism which he developed into a personal belief in his own inherent sinfulness and his calling to punish the sins of others.
+He served as a look-out and had numerous accidents and was even lost overboard.
+On returning to England he adopted an austere Methodism.
+He saw himself as inherently sinful whilst also believing he was called to punish the sins of others.
 This manifested in stark, vivid dreams that he often committed to paper.
 For a time he even dressed in seal-skins and rode on a donkey.
 Whilst this behaviour was unusual, it was not perceived as dangerous, and in fact it helped Martin to make a living by selling his autobiography.

 This changed in 1817 when he was brought before Justices at Stockton for possessing a (broken) gun with intent to kill the Bishop of Oxford, Edward Legge: